zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 ## Converting anything to Sentence case

-I worked on this utility next since I wanted to convert `camelCase` into `Sentence case`.
+I worked on this utility next since I want to convert `camelCase` into `Sentence case`.

 At first, I dreaded the thought of finding the similarities between all 6 cases again.
 It felt like a lot of work.

 But I realized I can use my `toKebab` function to convert everything into `kebab-case` first.
 This takes advantage of the work I've already done.

-I was against this idea at first because it seems like a "waste of resources" to run another function first from a performance standpoint.
+Initially, I was against this idea because it seems like a "waste of resources" from a performance standpoint to run another function first.
 But I realized I was being idealistic.
-From a practical standpoint, it doesn't have much impact on performance since the operations are really fast.
+From a practicality standpoint, it doesn't have much of an impact on performance since the operations are really fast.

 ```javascript
 // Starting with toKebab